electricimp/Plotly/README.md

 To create a plot, you need to call the constructor with your Plotly authentication information and some basic data about the new graph.

-To find your *userName* and *userKey*, go to the Plotly settings and copy the Username and API key as highlighted below.
+To find your *userName* and *userKey*, go to the Plotly [API settings page](https://plot.ly/settings/api) and copy the Username and API key as highlighted below.
 Note that the *userKey* is **not** your password, but is an API key that Plotly provides for developers.
 Whenever you cycle your API key (e.g. by clicking "Generate a new key"), you will have to update this value in your code as well.

 ![Plotly settings screenshot] (images/plotly_user_settings.png)